supakeen/pinnwand/doc/configuration.rst

   # The keys returned by /api/v1/lexer are an exhaustive list of supported lexers.
   # If empty no preferred lexers are shown.
   preferred_lexers = []

+  # The lexer selected by default when creating a new paste.
+  # Similar to preferred_lexers, only supports lexer identifiers used by pygments.
+  default_selected_lexer = "text"

   # Logo path, used to render your logo.
 If left out the default logo will be
   # used.
 This file must be a png file.
   # logo_path = "/path/to/a/file.png"